ArunsKas/radix_test/README.md

 Run the following command to compile Sass and watch for changes: `gulp`.

 #### My Remarks
-I need to install gulp with command `node install -g gulp`.
+I need to install gulp (after step 4) with command `node install -g gulp`.
 In Windows 7 environment I use latest (2.11.0) 64-bit version of Git for Windows.
 You need the drupal module link_css to make browserSync working!